zats/zats.github.io/_drafts/2014-03-18-initialization-best-practices.markdown

 > Although, for the sake of simplicity, this example returns nil if the parameter is nil, the better Cocoa practice is to raise an exception

 Have never seen anyone doing that

+# Where to go from here

+Lovely post by folks from twitter about designated initializers https://blog.twitter.com/2014/how-to-objective-c-initializer-patterns